Rothenburg ob der Tauber: Town

 While buildings within the walled city reflect the city's medieval history, this part of the city is in many ways a normal, modern German town with some concession to the tourist trade.
 Many stores and hotels catering to tourists are clustered around the Town Hall Square and along several major streets (such as Herrngasse, Schmiedgasse).
 Also in the town is a Criminal Museum, containing various punishment and torture devices used during the Middle Ages.
 A staple pastry of Rothenburg ob der Tauber is the Schneeball, deep-fried dough shaped like a snowball and covered in either confectioner's sugar or chocolate.

-From 1988 until March 2006, Herbert Hachtel (SPD) was the mayor of Rothenburg.
-He was succeeded by Walter Hartl.